ptienchuan/coffee-shop/README.md

 	- For `testing`:
 		- Clone file `test.env-template` to the same directory and rename to `test.env`
-		- By default, project will use the database with database name is `coffee-shop-test` for testing
+		- By default, the project will use the database with database name is `coffee-shop-test` for testing

 **4. Run project:**